sshahar1/SpringBootWorkshop/README.md

 5. Change the application server from tomcat to Jetty
 * How come we didn't need to set tomcat before?
 * Why is the application log so thin?

+# Phase 3
+1. Change the application server from tomcat to Jetty
+* How come we didn't need to set tomcat before?
+* Why is the application log so thin?